Marion County Record: Investigation of Marion police chief Gideon Cody

 In post-raid interviews, owner and publisher Eric Meyer stated that the Record was also in the process of investigating Cody, who was named police chief of Marion two months earlier.
 The paper had received numerous tips that Cody had left his Kansas City police job under a cloud of misconduct allegations, but the paper had yet to publish an article about the investigation because the sources had not agreed to go on the record.
 The seized computers contained those allegations and the tipsters' identities.
 Meyer also said a Record reporter approached Cody seeking comment on the allegations.
 In response, Meyer said Cody threatened to sue the paper.

 Previously, Cody had expelled reporters from the paper from a meeting with Jake LaTurner, Republican Congressman from Kansas's 2nd congressional district, reportedly at the behest of Newell, whose restaurant was the location of the meeting.
 LaTurner's staff, which invited the reporters, apologized.

-Gideon Cody, a captain in the Kansas City, Missouri Police Department’s property crimes unit, was under internal review for allegedly making insulting and sexist comments to a female officer.
-At the end of the internal investigation into the hostile work complaint, Cody was told that he would be demoted to sergeant, so he resigned with captain rank which had an annual salary of $115,848.
+Gideon Cody, a captain in the Kansas City, Missouri Police Department's (KCMO) property crimes unit, was under internal review for allegedly making insulting and sexist comments to a female officer.
+At the end of the internal investigation into the hostile work complaint, Cody was told that he would be demoted to sergeant, so he resigned with captain rank, which had an annual salary of $115,848.
 In May 2023, Cody was sworn in as Marion’s new police chief, a job that pays $60,000 a year.

 Record reporter Deb Gruver published anonymous allegations from a former internal affairs detective for KCMO police that Cody had a reputation for bad judgment.
 In one instance he sped through the active scene of a possible suicide jumper and ran over the body, compromising the entire crime scene.
 As a result, he was transferred and suspended, yet he liked to joke about running over the body.

 On September 28, 2023, Marion Mayor David Mayfield suspended Police Chief Cody with no reason given, a reversal of an earlier decision to allow him to continue working while the Kansas Bureau of Investigation probed his raid.
 Under city code, the mayor has the right to suspend, but only the council has the right to fire a city officer.
 On October 2, Chief Cody resigned effective immediately; the city council appointed Officer Zach Hudlin acting chief of police.